Balasankkar/Balasankkar/README.md

-# Hello, I'm Balasankkar Aravindakshan
+# Hello 👋 , I'm 🧑‍💻 Balasankkar Aravindakshan
 <a href="www.linkedin.com/in/balasankkararavindhakshan"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I’m a cybersecurity enthusiast transitioning from a background in digital marketing into Cybersecurity.
-Over the past year I’ve been learning hands-on with TryHackMe, completing two certificates and dozens of labs that gave me practical experience in vulnerability discovery, basic web and network exploitation, and defensive fundamentals.
-My focus is on Threat intelligence, security monitoring, log analysis, and incident documentation.
+Hi, I’m a cybersecurity learner transitioning from a background in digital marketing into the world of Threat intelligence, incidence response, ethical hacking and information security.

-My strengths:
-• Hands-on lab experience (TryHackMe): reconnaissance, CTF-style problem solving, basic pentesting workflows.
-• Investigation & communication: years of content work means I can translate technical findings into clear, actionable recommendations for technical and non-technical stakeholders.
-• Rapid learner & cross-functional collaborator

-If you’re hiring for entry-level security roles, mentoring early-career pentesters, or want to collaborate on CTFs / bug-bounty practice, let’s connect — I’m actively looking to move into cybersecurity roles where I can apply investigative rigor and hands-on lab experience.
+For the past 5–6 months, I’ve been training hands-on through TryHackMe, earning two certificates and solving practical labs covering web exploitation, privilege escalation, and vulnerability assessment.

+My earlier experience taught me how to investigate deeply, think critically, and communicate clearly — skills I now apply to cybersecurity research, threat analysis, and pentesting practice.
+I’m passionate about learning how systems break, how they can be defended, and how to explain complex technical issues in simple, actionable terms.

+## 🎯 Objectives

+- Build a strong foundation in both **offensive and defensive security**.
+- Document all my **TryHackMe labs, CTF writeups, and mini-projects** here on GitHub.
+- Develop skills in **penetration testing**, **vulnerability research**, and **automation (Python/Bash)**.
+- Contribute to **open-source cybersecurity projects** and collaborative learning communities.
+- Transition into an **entry-level cybersecurity role** where I can apply both technical and investigative strengths.

-## Objective
+## 🧠 Current Focus
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+- 🧩 Learning advanced **Linux privilege escalation** and **web app exploitation**
+- ⚙️ Improving **Python scripting for automation**
+- 🎯 Completing more **TryHackMe** challenges
+- 🧾 Practicing **report writing** for professional pentesting workflows

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|